The Best Fitness Foods: What to Eat Before, During and After a Workout

 During your workout:

-Flavored water.
-Drinking flavored water while you're working out might make it easier to stay hydrated.
+Water: For most of us, plain water is plenty to keep you hydrated (minus a very long or intense bout of exercise).
+More often than not, you do not need to splurge on sports drinks or coconut water.
+Try drinking 7 to 10 ounces for every 20 minutes of exercise, per the American Council on Exercise.
+However, if plain water doesn't do it for you, drinking flavored water while you're working out might make it easier to stay hydrated.
 In one study, people given flavored water while exercising drank more than exercisers given plain water.
 Choose wisely though: some brands can deliver as much added sugars as soft drinks while others use artificial sweeteners to cut the calorie load.
-What about coconut water and sports drinks?
-Find out what to drink, when, here.

 Chocolate milk: If your workout lasts an hour or more, have a glass of chocolate (or plain) milk.
 The carbohydrates in it will help replenish the energy stored in your muscles (called glycogen stores) and aid in muscle recovery—more so than a carb-only drink.
 Don't like milk?
-Substitute with a post-workout snack of banana and peanut butter.
+Substitute with a post-workout snack of banana and peanut butter or Greek yogurt.

-Tart cherry juice: Tart cherry juice delivers antioxidants that mop up the harmful free radicals produced when you exercise.
+Tart cherry juice: If you are really looking to hone in your recovery, trying tart cherry juice may be a good option.
+Tart cherry juice delivers antioxidants that mop up the harmful free radicals produced when you exercise.
 And research shows that a daily dose of cherry juice may help ease inflammation that causes sore muscles.
 A 2010 study in the Journal of the International Society of Sports Nutrition found that runners who downed 24 ounces of tart cherry juice (about 480 calories) for seven days before a long-distance race, and again on race day, reported fewer aches afterward than runners who drank a placebo.
-Skip the juice right before or while you're exercising, though: fructose, the primary sugar in fruit, takes longer to digest than other sugars (like those in sports drinks), so drinking juice before or during exercise may cause stomach cramps.
+Skip the juice right before or while you're exercising, though: fructose, the primary sugar in fruit, takes longer to digest than other sugars (like those in honey or sports drinks), so drinking juice before or during exercise may cause stomach cramps.